-*- mode:outline; minor-mode:outl-mouse -*-

 cd to the top level directory and issue an appropriate configure

 command.
-One maintainer uses the following at the time of this
+The maintainer uses the following at the time of this

 --cflags="-m486 -g -O4 -fno-strength-reduce -malign-loops=2 \

-Part of the configure output is a summary that looks something like:
+Save the output from configure that looks something like:

 Configured for `i586-unknown-linux2.0.28'.

-Where should the build process find the source code? /usr/src/xemacs-20.4
+Where should the build process find the source code? /usr/src/xemacs-20.0

 What installation prefix should install use? /usr/local